 What does the landscape of reservation and ticketing technology look like in the future?

 We should look at the hotel industry to give us some clues to what the future looks like.
 Almost no hotels build their own reservation systems.
 Everyone is using some form of off-the-shelf technology with customizations, and link to one of the global distribution systems.
 Attraction channel managers are going to be common as well.
-[Channel managers are systems that enable connectivity to multiple distribution channel].
 The pie is going to be huge enough for many players to be in.

 What’s your plan to reach tour operators who are still using outmoded systems or pen and paper?